ibm-cloud-docs/virtual-servers/vsi_faqs_reserved.md

 You can reclaim reserved virtual server instances, but you cannot cancel reserved capacity.

 ## Does the reservation include everything I configured into my virtual server instance?
 Only CPU and RAM are included in your reservation.
 Primary disk and no-additional charge network or storage products are not included in your reservation.
-Additional network bandwidth, storage capacity, OS, and third party software are charged on an hourly or monthly basis depending on the instance type.
+Additional network bandwidth, storage capacity, OS, and third-party software are charged on an hourly or monthly basis depending on the instance type.

 ## Why do I have to choose hourly or monthly billing on the virtual server instance?
 Your additional software, storage, and network selections need to be billed either hourly or monthly.